History of Swindon: 1970–1990 – From the railway to offices

 The M4 motorway opened in 1971, providing Swindon with two motorway junctions (numbers 15 and 16).
 In the town centre, which was under redevelopment, smaller family-owned stores were replaced by large chain stores.
 The development of the town included the erection of the Wyvern Theatre.

-It wasn't until 1972 that the Princess Margaret Hospital, Swindon's main hospital, had a purpose-built accident and emergency unit.
-Until this time the hospital had been using temporary hut based facilities.
+It was only in 1972 that the Princess Margaret Hospital, Swindon's main hospital, gained a purpose-built accident and emergency unit.
+Until this time the hospital had been using temporary hut-based facilities.

 The oil company Burmah Oil built their world headquarters along Pipers Way in 1972, now owned by Burmah-Castrol.

-Adding to Burmah Oil's ingress in the 70s, another large corporation, Hambro Life Assurance, established their headquarters in the town in the 1970s, with offices over the railway station and over Debenhams in the shopping area.
+Another large corporation, Hambro Life Assurance, established their headquarters in the town in the 1970s, with offices over the railway station and over Debenhams in the shopping area.
 The company name was changed to Allied Hambro in 1984 and Allied Dunbar in 1985, before its eventual purchase by Zurich Financial Services.

 Following boundary changes in 1974, the Borough of Swindon merged with the adjacent Highworth Rural District to become the Borough of Thamesdown.
 The new authority oversaw the construction of the Brunel shopping centre in the same year and the 1976 opening of the Oasis leisure centre.
 The David Murray John Tower, a landmark dominating the town's skyline, was built as part of the shopping centre construction and is named after the Town Clerk who championed the boundary changes and ultimately Swindon's regeneration.

-In the 1980s Swindon expanded west, with Toothill and Freshbrook forming the area now known as West Swindon.
-It was here also that the first out of town shopping centre was built in Swindon, by Carrefour; it is now an Asda supermarket.
+In the 1980s Swindon expanded west, to a large extent on land transferred from Lydiard Millicent and Lydiard Tregoze parishes, forming the area now known as West Swindon.
+It was here also that the first out-of-town shopping centre was built in Swindon, by Carrefour; it is now an Asda supermarket.

 The GWR Works finally closed in 1986, although it was wound down slowly with some employees remaining until 1987.
-The Wills tobacco factory also closed in 1987, the site is now the large Tesco store on Ocotal Way.
+The Wills tobacco factory also closed in 1987, and its site is now the large Tesco store on Ocotal Way.